-When I heard rumors last month about the Blade SR (single rotor) helicopter, I have to admit, I was getting pretty excited.
+When I first heard the rumors about the Blade SR (single rotor) helicopter, I have to admit, I got pretty excited.

 As you can see, the Blade SR is packaged nicely as is customary with all of E-flite's helis greatly reducing the chances of shipping damage and makes for a nice safe way to store and transport your SR.